Testing Outside of the University of Alaska

 Download this list of CLEP exams accepted at UAA/MSC.
 Visit clep.collegeboard.org for more information.

-All testers must create an account at clep.collegeboard.org in order to pay and register for exams.
-The registration will generate a voucher ID which will be required to sign in to the test.
+All examinees must create an account at clep.collegeboard.org in order to pay and register for exams.
+The registration will generate a ticket ID which will be required to sign in to the test.
 An additional $20 proctoring fee is charged by MSC and is payable in the Campus Cache.
-Two pieces of ID are required.
-The primary ID must be a government-issued photo ID.
-A secondary ID must contain either a photo or a signature.
-Schedule a test appointment at Mat-Su College (this page).
-Call 745-9713 or email email@example.com for more information.
+A government-issued photo ID (such as a driver’s license or passport) is required.
+Schedule a test appointment at Mat-Su College Learning Center (this page).
+For more information, call 745-9713 or email email@example.com.

 If you are taking a language test please bring your personal headset or arrange to check one out from the Okeson Library.